 How To Become a General Contractor?

 A general contractor does not need any formal education to become one.
-But his accumulated experience, specialized knowledge about each phase of the construction project, the training he had by actually working in the field are the most important requisites for an individual to work as a General contractor.
+His accumulated experience, specialized knowledge about each phase of the construction project, and the training they had by actually working in the field are the most important requisites for an individual to work as a General contractor.
 But in countries like the US, there is a requirement for those aspiring to become a general contractor to pass a written exam.
-This exam tests them in the fields of workplace safety, adoption of proper construction practices, and compliance with various construction-related laws and regulations.

-Become your General contractor
+Become your own General contractor

 As the project owner, you have all the knowledge about the project, and hence if you want you can become your General contractor if you have the necessary knowledge and experience.
-This way you can lead your project and need not have to look upon others to take care of your project.
+This way you can lead your project and need not have to look to others to take care of your project.
 But, you must have all the necessary knowledge and training so that you can professionally handle the project.
 You also must have all the required licenses, insurance, and other legal compliance to lead the project as your own General Contractor.

 Finding The Best General Contractor For Your Project